 USM Anywhere Correlation Rules

 USM Anywhere provides built-in rules and adds more every week through the Alien Labs Threat Intelligence SubscriptionThe AT&T Alien Labs™ Threat Intelligence Subscription provides subscribers with the ability to detect the latest threats with continually updated correlation rules, IDS signatures, vulnerability audits, asset discovery signatures, IP reputation data, collection and data source plugins, and report templates..
+Some of these rules are generic, which means that the rule can match data from different data sources.
+For example, the following rule matches data from different application firewalls:

 To see correlation rules